 Switzerland is another contender for the most dog-friendly country in Europe.
 Its wonderful public transport system naturally allows dogs, plus the majority of its hotels and restaurants.

 Head to its mountains in either summer or winter with your pup.
-We experienced the best of both worlds by heading up Jungfraujoch with our small dog in August (with his ride on the trains completely free), to have some adventures in the snow.
+We experienced the best of both worlds by heading up Jungfraujoch with our small dog in August (with his ride on the trains completely free, although this has since changed), to have some adventures in the snow.

 Read more about travelling with a dog in Switzerland

 Shandos Cleaver is the founder of Travelnuity: Dog-Friendly Travel.
 She has travelled extensively with her Miniature Dachshund, Schnitzel, including to 33 countries across Europe, every state and territory of Australia except Tasmania, and 10 of the United States.
 She’s passionate about providing inspiration and information to others wanting to travel with their dogs, whether close to home or internationally.

 Inspired?
 Pin this to your Pinterest board!